 8. Full-screen view

-If you choose a 16:9 photo (for which the largest size is 9.1MP), more screen will be used.
+If you choose a 16:9 photo (for which the largest size is 9.1MP), more screens will be used.

 9. Turn on/off the flash

-You can turn on, turn off the flash for Galaxy S9 camera.
+You can turn on, and turn off the flash for the Galaxy S9 camera.

 In most scenarios, you should avoid flash for Galaxy S9 camera, which may reduce photo quality substantially.